 The i.MX boards can communicate with a host server (Windows® OS or Linux OS) using a serial cable.
 Common serial communication programs such as HyperTerminal, Tera Term, or PuTTY can be used.
-The example below describes the serial terminal setup using HyperTerminal on a Windows host.
+The example below describes the serial terminal setup using HyperTerminal on a host running Windows OS.